Minister for Health (Ireland): History

 Health care formed part of the portfolio of the Minister for Local Government and Public Health until 22 January 1947.
-On that date the new position of Minister for Health was created, with complete control over all policy regarding health care provision in Ireland.
+On that date, the new position of Minister for Health was created, with control of policy regarding health care provision in Ireland.
 In the past, it was common for the minister to also hold the position of Minister for Social Welfare.

 In recent years, and especially since the tenure of Michael Noonan in 1994–1997, being appointed as minister has become somewhat of a "poisoned chalice" in government circles and a portfolio to be avoided by aspiring politicians, during his tenure Brian Cowen referred to the Department of Health as Angola because there were landmines everywhere.
 A number of scandals, mostly due to medical negligence, have meant that the minister immediately becomes identified with the scandal.
-For instance the Hepatitis C scandal, the withholding of baby organs without parental consent or knowledge, the Michael Neary saga in Drogheda and other high-profile medical scandals have dogged the minister and department.
+For instance, the Hepatitis C scandal, the withholding of baby organs without parental consent or knowledge, the Michael Neary saga in Drogheda and other high-profile medical scandals have dogged the minister and department.
 Additionally the minister has to deal with logistic issues not seen in other departments such as strikes, shortages and queues which are all too familiar in clinics and hospitals around the country.

 Overview

-The Minister's duties include the creation and assessment of policy for the health services.
+The Minister's duties include the creation and assessment of policy for health services.
 The main policy sections of the department, together with their responsibilities, are: